Quick start

 Green | A GPS reading is collected and stored. | |

-The internal storage is almost full if both the SCN and AUX LEDs blink in red.
-When all storage space is taken, the default action is to overwrite the oldest data!
-At a typical data logging rate of 1Hz and storage capability of 16GB, you can store around 80 days of data.
+If both the SCN and AUX LEDs blink in red, the internal storage is almost full.
+When all storage space is taken, the default action is to overwrite the oldest data.
+At a typical data logging rate of 1Hz and storage capability of 16GB, you can store around 80 days of continuous data recording.

 Accessing the mDOS interface through the built-in website